 Socks, Hats & Mittens

 Of course we have to keep our babies warm from the chilly weather.
 A knit hat, mittens and warm socks are winter products for baby must-haves.
 Babies don’t have to wear all of these items indoors since we don’t want them overheating so use your best judgement.
 I also recommend some baby booties that will help keep the heat from escaping and keep his little piggies nice and warm. 🙂

 A sweater is a perfect piece to have in any winter wardrobe.
 It’s ideal for layering so you can keep your little one bundled up.
-I recommend a soft knit sweater that has an easy zipper, buttons or snaps to easily take off of your child.
-We all know that when they want it off, you can’t take forever or there will be a fit!Buy Now ($25)
+I recommend a soft knit sweater with an easy zipper, buttons, or snaps to easily take off your child.
+We all know that when they want it off, you can’t take forever, or there will be a fit!Buy Now ($25)

 It’s no secret that cold weather can bring on sick days.
 The last thing we want is our babies to get sick.
 Carry some hand sanitizer with you to kill those nasty cold and flu germs.
 If someone wants to hold your baby, give them a few sprays of the hand sanitizer.
 It’s better to be safe and healthy than sorry and sick.Buy Now ($19)